-If you want to get your full licence, you will need to take a Motorcycle Theory Test which is sat at a DSA Theory Test Centre.
+If you want to get your full licence, you will need to take a motorcycle theory test which is sat at a DVSA Theory Test Centre.

 You can find your nearest test centre here.

 You will need to take your driving licence with you.
 If you have an old-style paper licence, you will also need a valid passport.
 No other form of photographic identification will be accepted.

 The theory test is in two parts: multiple-choice questions and a hazard perception test.

 You do not need to have passed the theory test if you only wish to complete the CBT, but it can be beneficial if you are a provisional licence holder, or if you are looking to progress to a bigger bike in the near future.

 Multiple Choice Questions